rahulgupta1999/E-Learning/README.md

 # E-Learning
-#### It is Quiz portal where Institute can register add students ,teacher,subject and batches.
-Teacher can organize quiz batch and subject wise and see results.Their are various features like forgot password ,view profile ,change password.
+#### It is Quiz portal where Institute by registering can add students,teacher,subject,batches and organize quiz .
-- ***Home Page***

 ![Home Page](https://github.com/rahulgupta1999/E-Learning/blob/master/Output/Screenshot%20(5).png)